sebastianbergmann/phpunit-documentation-english/src/flaky-tests.rst

 PHPT Tests
 ==========

-Repeating and retrying also work for :ref:`PHPT tests <textui.running-tests.phpt>`.
+Repeating and retrying also work for :ref:`PHPT tests <appendixes.phpt>`.

 Because attributes cannot be used in a PHPT file, repeating and retrying a PHPT test can only be requested using the ``--repeat`` and ``--retry`` command-line